firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {SAR} revise contributions to add my fitting/modeling of extended tofts model
 	- Addressed in 8898956

-### Outstanding

-- [ ] {TS} why ICA not fourier transform?
+- [X] {TS} why ICA not fourier transform?
-	Ans was -> signal to noise.
-TS not buying that
-	SAR: you could insert a general comparison of sensitivity and SNR in Fourier Transform to rationalize why ICA is better.
-This can appear in a discussion.
+	- Addressed in 0f48cec

-- [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]
-SAR: I think it would make sense to formalize the process of choosing the numbers of components.
-This is an oft-raised points and needs addressing.
+- [X] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]
+	- Addressed in 77bfeb4